grafana/grafana-plugin-examples/examples/app-with-rbac/README.md

 Your development environment must meet the following prerequisite:

 - Grafana version 10.4.0 or later.
-- You must enable RBAC by setting the `accessControlOnCall` feature toggle.
+- You must enable the following features by setting the `accessControlOnCall,idForwarding,externalServiceAccounts` feature toggle.

 ## Plugin usage